 - Schedule hours during the placement period so that student can complete the hours required.

-- Contact the Field study Director if there are any problems or issues that cannot be resolved with the student.
+- Contact Field Study Staff if there are any problems or issues that cannot be resolved with the student

 How should opportunities be structured?

 - Ideal placement sites provide students with a pre-professional experience and structure activities that allow the student to:

 - Observe current social problems and evaluate intervention strategies